cfis/ibmpc/docs/part3-text-receiver.md

 * PARCP-USB (requires the special PARCP-USB adapter and a 386+ on the PC side)
 * Fastwire II

-The IBM actually did have fastwire installed - so that seemed promising.
-But when I started it by typing `sl` at command prompt it printed *slave ready..." and there didn't seem to be any way to configure its settings or send files.
+The IBM actually did have Fastwire installed - so that seemed promising.
+But when I started it by typing `sl` at the command prompt it printed *"slave ready..."* and there didn't seem to be any way to configure its settings or send files.

 However, the IBM PC did have [GW-BASIC](https://en.wikipedia.org/wiki/GW-BASIC) installed.
 And that was good enough - I could write a small program to copy over one of the programs above from my laptop to the IBM PC.